WillJardee/willjardee.github.io/_pages/DnD.md

 author_profile: true
 ---

+Want to start running games?
+[Check out some of my favorite resources!](./resources)

 The tabletop roleplaying game, Dungeons and Dragons, serves as an engaging way to train multiple muscles required for effective science communication.
 The least of which incluse:

 * Intromptu speaking,